 Just like when you own a house or a car, your stock portfolio needs maintenance if it’s going to benefit you in the long term.

-Stock investing isn’t a set-and-forget venture.
+Stock investing isn’t a set-and-forget venture (unless you’re using a robo-advisor, but even then, it’s a good to have some idea as to where the algorithm is putting your money).
 You still have to monitor your portfolio and stock indexes, evaluate your stocks, and rebalance your portfolio regularly.

 Sometimes, when you think you’ve mastered a skill, you need to go back to basics.
 That concept applies to stocks, too.
 I think most new investors should evaluate their stocks at least once a week.